WordPress is an excellent tool for building landing pages for your ad campaigns and also full-blown websites.

-More recently, Google’s released an update to their algorithm based around Core Web Vitals.
-In a nutshell, what this means is websites with slow loading pages are not going to get a ranking boost from this new update and therefore, less likely to rank highly in search engine results pages (SERPs).
+More recently, Google released an update to their algorithm based on Core Web Vitals.
+In a nutshell, what this means is websites with slow-loading pages are not going to get a ranking boost from this new update and therefore, are less likely to rank highly in search engine results pages (SERPs).

 In other words, if your site loads fast enough then you have a better chance of ranking higher in Google.

 You can also install the Lighthouse chrome plugin which will give you the same results are the page speed insights tool.